andrew/ultimate-awesome/README.md

 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
 - [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.
 - [awesome-robot-descriptions](https://github.com/robot-descriptions/awesome-robot-descriptions) - A curated list of awesome robot descriptions (URDF, MJCF).
-- [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
 - [awesome-authorization](https://github.com/warrant-dev/awesome-authorization) - A curated list of information and resources about authorization.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.
 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.